 For example, AI-generated portraits often struggle with symmetry, resulting in uneven eyes or other facial features.
 Similarly, teeth in AI images may appear unnatural or misshapen.
 By observing these anomalies, one can often determine the origin of the artwork.

 Understanding these characteristics can help in distinguishing AI-generated art from human-created pieces.
-For more insights on AI and its applications, you can explore topics like how to make ai voices or how to train an ai.

 One of the key indicators of AI-generated art is the presence of watermarks and labeling.
 Many stock photo agencies and AI image-generating apps require contributors to label AI-generated images clearly.
 This labeling often appears in the image title, description, and tags, making it easier to identify AI-generated images when browsing through catalogs.